-J&K crisis: UNSC chief Poland calls for bilateral resolution even as Pakistan tries to raise matter
+J&K: UNSC chief Poland calls for bilateral resolution after Pakistan tries to raise matter

 According to the Simla Agreement of 1972 and the Lahore Declaration of 1999, Kashmir is a bilateral matter between India and Pakistan.

 External Affairs Minister S Jaishankar, who is in China at present, had briefed the Polish side about the implications of scrapping Kashmir’s special status on August 8.
-A statement issued by the Polish foreign ministry last week said Jaishankar described the amendment as a “strictly internal nature” and aimed at “bringing security to the region that is particularly vulnerable to terrorist attacks”.
+A statement issued by the Polish foreign ministry last week said Jaishankar described the amendment as being of a “strictly internal nature” and aimed at “bringing security to the region that is particularly vulnerable to terrorist attacks”.

 Last week, Pakistan wrote a letter to the United Nations against the abrogation of Kashmir’s special status, India Today reported on Tuesday.
 However, United Nations Security Council President Joanna Wronecka refused to comment on the matter following a meeting with Pakistan’s permanent representative to the UN Maleeha Lodhi.